polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 For the record, an expression without any iterators, is the "identity expression", yielding the "current node", which for the above example, means
 it will return the *[set]* node's value itself.
-The "identity expression", when retreiving the "identity node", is actually written like this; ": x :",
+The "identity expression", when retreiving the "identity node", is actually written like this; "`:x:`",
 having no iterators, and no type declaration.
 The identity expression, which all expressions starts out with, will retrieve the "this node" for
 most cases.
 For instance, this code, will delete its own node, since our *[set]* has no source, and it uses the identity expression as its destination.